HomeLatest NewsIndustryChinese IT major Huawei drags Sweden to court over 5G ban

 Preferred Source of Google

-Amid growing isolation for Chinese technology giants, major Huawei has announced to initiate arbitration proceedings against Sweden under the World Bank Group after the Nordic country banned the Chinese tech giant from rolling out its 5G products.
+Amid growing global isolation for giants, IT major Huawei has announced to initiate arbitration proceedings against Sweden under the World Group after the Nordic country banned the Chinese tech giant from rolling out its 5G products.

 “The Swedish authorities’ decision to discriminate against Huawei and exclude it from the 5G rollout has significantly harmed Huawei’s in Sweden, in breach of Sweden’s international obligations,” the Chinese company said.